Skip to main content

 You can inspect any CHAINLOOP_AI_CODING_SESSION material the same way you inspect other evidence types — click on the material in the workflow run details to toggle between rendered and raw views.

-Relationship to AI config collection
+Relationship to AI Config Collection

 chainloop trace and the AI config collector are complementary: